 Installing SimpliSafe

-Like I said above, when I reviewed SimpliSafe, I was pretty impressed with its equipment — especially the new stuff like the aforementioned Smart Alarm camera, its new carbon monoxide detector, and its improved motion detector.
-I had a bit of trouble connecting the keypad to the base station, but that’s actually my fault.
-I got a little overzealous and did things a bit out of order, which caused some problems.
+When we reviewed SimpliSafe, we were pretty impressed with how easy everything was to install.
+The only trouble we had was connecting the keypad to the base station, but it was our fault.
+We got a little overzealous and did things a bit out of order, which caused some problems.
 If you just download the app first and follow the on-screen instructions, you won’t run into any problems.

-Pro Tip: A few of my devices, like the Wireless Indoor Camera, took about ten minutes to set up.
+Pro Tip: A few of our devices, like the Wireless Indoor Camera, took about 10 minutes to set up.
 It needed some time to connect to the Wi-Fi, and then it had to install a sizable firmware update.
-I went and made a coffee while it did its thing.
+We went and made a coffee while it did its thing.

 Pros & Cons: